 1. Net promoter score (NPS): Measuring loyalty and advocacy

-What it tells you: NPS reveals how likely customers are to recommend your brand, an indicator of loyalty, emotional connection, and brand trust.
+What it tells you: NPS captures customer likelihood to recommend your brand, signaling loyalty, emotional connection, and trust.

-Executive tip: Track NPS across key segments and post-interaction cycles to understand the effectiveness of your CX programs.
+Track NPS across segments and post-interaction cycles to assess the impact of CX transformation and identify opportunities for improvement.

 2. Customer satisfaction score (CSAT): Capturing moment-level experience quality